 - poor balance

 CPM is a serious medical condition and must be treated on an emergency basis.
-Get medical care as soon as possible if you experience symptoms consistent with the condition.
-Treatment is geared toward managing your symptoms, and can include:
+If you have symptoms consistent with the condition, get medical care as soon as possible.

 - fluids and medication to safely regulate your sodium levels